 Battle Chasers: Nightwar

 Battle Chasers: Nightwar is a true indie gem, a love letter to the JRPGs many of us grew up with, brimming with beautiful graphics, stellar music, quirky characters, and a whole lot of mysteries to uncover.
-While the Switch release suffers from some slower load times, the probability combined with rebalanced gameplay makes this a must play for those who love dungeons and the heroes who crawl through them.
+While the Switch release suffers from some slower load times, the portability combined with rebalanced gameplay makes this a must play for those who love dungeons and the heroes who crawl through them.